 9 FAM 402.14

-a.
-The P nonimmigrant visa (NIV) classification was created by the Immigration Act of 1990, Public Law 101-649 of November 29, 1990, specifically to provide for certain athletes, entertainers, and artists who are coming to perform in the United States.
-Every P-1, P-2, or P-3 alien must be the beneficiary of a petition approved by the Department of Homeland Security (DHS) prior to visa issuance.
+(U) The P NIV classification was created by the Immigration Act of 1990, Public Law 101-649 of November 29, 1990, specifically to provide for certain athletes, entertainers, and artists who are coming to perform in the United States.
+Every P-1, P-2, or P-3 applicant must be the beneficiary of a petition approved by DHS before visa issuance.

-22 CFR 41.12 identifies the following P visa classification symbols for aliens of artists, entertainers, or athletes in accordance with INA 101(a)(15)(P):
+(U) 22 CFR 41.12 identifies the following P visa classification symbols for artists, entertainers, athletes, and essential support personnel: